-- b.
-The annual audited financial results for the quarter and year ended 31.03.2021 has been submitted to the Stock Exchange as required under regulation 33(3) of SEBI (LODR) Regulations, 2015 with delay. - c.
-The unaudited financial results for the quarter ended 30.06.2021 has been disclosed to the Stock Exchange as required under regulation 30 of SEBI (LODR) Regulations, 2015 with minor delay. - d.
-The Company does not have a qualified Company Secretary as Compliance officer of the Company during the period from 04.08.2021 to 02.02.2022 as per regulation 6(1) of SEBI (LODR) Regulations, 2015. - e.
-The Company has not complied the regulation 46 of SEBI (LODR), Regulations, 2015. - f.
-The Company has not filed the Annual Report 2021 in XBRL mode as required under the BSE circular dated 08.02.2019 & 16.05.2019.
+- (c) The Outcome of Board Meeting dated 13.02.2023 in which unaudited financial results approved for the guarter ended 31.12.2022 has been disclosed to the Stock Exchange as required under regulation 30 of SEBI (LODR) Regulations, 2015 with delay. - (d) The Company does not have a qualified Company Secretary as Compliance officer of the Company during the period from 24.05.2022 to 21.11.2022 as per regulation 6(1) of SEBI (LODR) Regulations, 2015. - (e) The Company has not complied the regulation 46 of SEBI (LODR), Regulations, 2015. - The Company has not complied with Regulation 3(5) & 3(6) of SEBI (Prohibition of Insider Trading) Regulations, 2015 with respect to Structured Digital Database.

-I further report that The Board of Directors of the Company is duly constituted with proper balance of Executive Director, Non-Executive Directors and Independent Directors and there were no changes in the composition of the Board of Directors during the period under review.
+I further report that

+The Board of Directors of the Company is duly constituted with proper balance of Executive Director, Non-Executive Directors and Independent Directors and there were no changes in the composition of the Board of Directors during the period under review.